GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/bigquery.md

 <div class="note">

-If you decide to use Spring Integration Gateways and you wish to receive `ListenableFuture<Job>` as a reply object in the Gateway, you will have to call `.setAsyncExecutor(null)` on your `GatewayProxyFactoryBean`.
+If you decide to use Spring Integration Gateways and you wish to receive `CompletableFuture<Job>` as a reply object in the Gateway, you will have to call `.setAsyncExecutor(null)` on your `GatewayProxyFactoryBean`.
 This is needed to indicate that you wish to reply on the built-in async support rather than rely on async handling of the gateway.